Creating chatbots

 Updating chatbots

 You can edit the knowledge base, sample prompts, and most settings for any chatbot you’ve created.
-You can’t change a chatbot’s name or author.
+You can’t change a chatbot name or publisher.
 When you update your chatbot, a new chatbot version is published.

 With each new version, the chatbot ID is updated.
 For organization accounts, the shareable link for your chatbot includes the chatbot ID.
-For convenience, when someone uses a link containing a previous version ID, they’re redirected to the chatbot’s latest version.
-For community accounts, your chatbot’s shareable link uses the chatbot’s name instead of the ID, and users always see the latest version.
+For convenience, when someone uses a link containing a previous version ID, they’re redirected to the latest version.
+For community accounts, the shareable link uses the chatbot name instead of the ID, and users always see the latest version.

 If you change sharing settings to Just you, previous chatbot users can no longer load the chatbot, even if accessing it from a previously shared link.